Value-form: Preparatory writings

-Engels and Dühring
+Engels, Dühring, and the Soviet Union

 The first "value-form theorist" who interpreted the significance of Marx's idea was his friend Friedrich Engels, who argued in his Anti-Dühring polemic of 1878 (when Marx was still alive) that "The value form of products... already contains in embryo the whole capitalist form of production, the antagonism between capitalists and wage-workers, the industrial reserve army, crises..."
 Discussing the concept, origin and development of the form of value, Engels intended to demonstrate that real socialism involved the abolition of commodity production and the law of value, rather than their conscious integration in the economic system of a socialist commune, as Eugen Dühring proposed.

-As discussed in this article below, in the first few years of the Russian revolution, the Bolsheviks and their theoreticians took that idea very literally.
+In the first few years of the Russian Revolution, the Bolsheviks and their theoreticians took that idea very literally.
 It was shelved during Lenin's New Economic Policy, but subsequently the CPSU set about eliminating almost all private enterprise and bringing almost all trade under state control.
 In a moral sense, commercial activity came to be seen as intrinsically bad, alienating, exploitative and oppressive, because it enabled some people to get rich from other people's work.
 The idea was, that once commerce was got rid of, this whole problem would no longer exist; the state would prevent all private accumulation, or at least it would be tolerated only on a very modest scale.

 State-directed production seemed efficient and effective to the communist modernizers, especially in backward Russia.
 If infrastructure needed to be built, the state ordered it to be built, whether it made a profit or not.
 Business would never have built it, unless it made a sufficient profit at the end of a year.
 The central problem for the communists then was, that they had to get workers to cooperate and make sacrifices, to get things built, with promises of a better life in the future.
 The Party conceptualized this primarily as a matter of authority, education, ideological staunchness, exemplary practice, incentives, and penalties.